faizaan1abd/mslearn-openai/Instructions/Labs/prompt-engg-intro.md

    ![](../media/17022025(5).png)

-   > **Note**: Chat may not respond with the exact output as shown in the screenshots.
-Following are the examples of what you'll most likely see in this exercise, but the response may vary.
+Chat may not respond with the exact output as shown in the screenshots.
+Below are examples of what you'll most likely see in this exercise, but the response may vary.

 ---
 ## Basic Prompt Examples